-Please note: Use of services provided by our partners Precor, Technogym and Nutrition Complete will be subject to the terms and conditions and/or Privacy Policies of these third party organisations.
+Please note: Use of services provided by some of our partners will be subject to the terms and conditions and/or Privacy Policies of these third party organisations.
 Please see the links to these third party terms that also apply above and beyond these here:

 SLM runs services on behalf of other organisations such as Local Authorities, NHS, Clinical Commissioning Groups and Trusts.
 These services are often run under a franchise or contract agreement.
 Data may be shared with these organisations at a summary level but not at a personable identifiable level unless you have told us we may do so through your marketing preferences.
 For our health related services, with your consent, we may share identifiable information with your GP and NHS services.

 At the end of the management contract, if the service is to be run by another operator, SLM will forward on your details to the new operator so they can continue to provide the service to you without interruption.
 If you do not wish us to do this please send a request to SLM Head Office.

 These organisations will be a Data Controller in their own rights, and where they do process your data will inform you directly or through their services such as a website about the data they hold and what processing they undertake.

 SLM will never sell your personal information to any third party for marketing or other purposes.